 This combination of the arts will bring you an exhilarating experience on the Han River.
 Check out their video from 2018, and for more information click on this site.

 These are not the only events under the Hangang Mongddang Festival!
 The City of Seoul has planned to bring much more to everyone throughout the summer.
-To explore more of the other events, make sure to look at the official website and check back for its updated English version.
+To explore more of the other events, make sure to look at the official website

 The Bamdokkaebi Night Market is a series of night markets in different areas of Seoul where you can eat foods from various international cuisines at food trucks, shop for handmade accessories, gifts, and more while enjoying the Han River atmosphere.
 Active on weekend nights, catch 2 of the 6 markets along the Han River at these locations: